westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

 ### Verifying The Disk

-Assuming that a compatible HBA is being used, after connecting the drive and eventually rebooting the system (most SAS HBAs have plug-and-play features in which case rebooting the system after connecting or disconnecting a disk is not necessary), verifying the disk identification and checking the disk parameters and zone configuration can be done in the exact same manner as with Serial ATA disks as discussed above.
+If you are using a compatible HBA and you have connected the drive and rebooted the system, verifying the disk identification and checking the disk parameters and zone configuration can be done in the exact same manner as with Serial ATA disks as discussed above.

+!!!
+Note

+    Remember that most SAS HBAs have plug-and-play features that make it unnecessary to reboot the system after connecting or disconnecting a disk to it.

-In these examples, `/dev/sdc` is a SAS disk connected to a SAS HBA and */dev/sdd* is a SATA disk connected to the same HBA.
+In these examples, `/dev/sdc` is an SAS disk connected to an SAS HBA and */dev/sdd* is a SATA disk connected to the same HBA.

 ```plaintext